Emily Kuhr-Jones AS Media Studies Foundation Portfolio

 I attracted my target audience buy making my music magazine an affordable price for the E demographic category.
 By making it £2.00 this is a price that students and teenagers can afford and for the number of pages that my magazine includes and the frequency it will be released (every fortnight) I would say it is a reasonable price.

 The special offers I include should attract my target audience, because I found that teenagers enjoy competitions where they can win tickets to concerts and CDs (I discovered this when looking at existing music magazine, for example, 'Kerrang!' (left picture) is a popular rock magazine that teenagers (around the same social group as my target audience) enjoy reading.
 In the bottom right corner near the barcode there is the big plug saying 'WIN', from this distance you cannot fully see what can be won however, the fact that it is in a bright yellow star that stands out clearly over the black background, this would attract the audience and make them pick it up to see what they could win.
+So to attract my audience I thought I would make the 'WIN' bit noticeable but I did not want that to be the main feature of the magazine, I wanted the main coverline to be the main feature of my magazine, however, I did not want that to be the only thing attracting my audience therefore I made the 'WIN' plug on the bottom sell line noticeable so the audience would see that when they pick my magazine up.

 I did a series of questionnaires that I handed out to a group of people that were in my target audience: